UmeshSingla/Gmail-Inbox-Action-Wordpress/readme.txt

 button is displayed

 == Other Notes ==
-Refer the following link to know more about registration : [Gmail Actions Registration](http://goo.gl/K9ArOP)
+Refer the following link to know more about registration : [Registering email](http://goo.gl/K9ArOP)

 == Screenshots ==